Ivander-Code/react-login-passport-jwt/README.md

-## Created Login using react, passport and jwt
+## Created Login using react, redux, passport, jwt , webpack and babel.

 In the project directory, you can find: